10.6.09

 NYC 6/20 w/ The Maccabees, Miike Snow, Hatcham Social

-You know, it's been said thousands of times before but I might as well restate for emphasis: You live in this city for a minute and just can't help but find yourself bombarded by creative forces.
+You live in this city for a minute and just can't help but find yourself bombarded by influences.
 Not just bombarded but lured and pulled.
-You start drifting off some new direction - usually more than one at a time - and when you wake up (I haven't) you don't know how you got there.
-Here's what's guiding me, come down to Music Hall of Williamsburg 6/20 to see what comes out:
+You start drifting off some new direction and when you finally snap out of it (I haven't) you won't know how you got there.
+Here's what's guiding me, come down to Music Hall of Williamsburg 6/20 to see what it do:

 Thunderheist Set [Live]